glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 > `RoomLoader.DataGetInstances(room)` ➜ :Array: of :Struct:

-Returns an array of processed instance data for the given room.
+Returns an array of instance data structs for the given room.
+Format listed [below](#struct-format).

 | Parameter | Type | Description |
 |---|---|---|